tjeufoolen/Hunted-app/README.md

 5. Enjoy! :tada:

 ## Building
-To build an apk of your app use the following command: `flutter build apk --split-per-abi`.
+To build an apk of your app use the following command: `flutter build apk`.

 ## Authors
 - [Micha Nijenhof](https://github.com/nijenhof)